 Proper motion is the apparent angular rate of motion of a star or other object across the line of sight on the celestial sphere.
 It is a combination of its actual motion through space (see space velocity) and its motion relative to the solar system.

 Periodic perturbations, or wobbles, in a star's proper motion are indicative of an unseen companion, which may be a dim star, a brown dwarf, or a planet.
 In 1844, Friedrich Bessel reported variations in the proper motions of Sirius and Procyon, now known to be due to white dwarf companions.
-The use of astrometry to detect extrasolar planets, however, is much more problematic, because of the extremely small deviations involved.
+The use of astrometry to detect exoplanets, however, is much more problematic, because of the extremely small deviations involved.